 More trustworthy reports of recent measurements (taken on August 13th, 2011) show that the area around Fukushima itself was experiencing around $0.06 worth of radiation every hour.
 One village 20 km to the northwest of Fukushima (where the fallout was particularly heavy) reported $0.03 worth of radiation every hour.
 So while the residents in and around Fukushima are certainly at risk from elevated levels of radiation, those further away (like residents of California) have little to worry about.

-Until next time, I’m Everyday Einstein, with Quick and Dirty tips for Making Sense of Science.
+Until next time, I’m Ask Science, with Quick and Dirty tips for Making Sense of Science.

 Here are some additional resources to help you learn more about radiation levels: